trzy/Supermodel/Docs/README.txt

-TODO supported games, compatibility matrix
+TODO: input stuff to be written in section 12
-TODO: convert all tabs to spaces
+TODO: final proof read, then convert all tabs to spaces
-TODO: describe auto trigger in config index
-TODO: Andy Geezer's region codes

   ####                                                      ###           ###